WTIB

-WTIB (103.7 MHz) is a commercial FM radio station broadcasting a talk radio format.
+WTIB (103.7 FM) is a commercial radio station broadcasting a talk radio format.
 It is licensed to Williamston, North Carolina, and it serves the Greenville area of Eastern North Carolina.
 It is owned by Inner Banks Media, with studios and offices on West Arlington Boulevard in Greenville.
 Most WTIB programming is simulcast with sister station WRHT (96.3 FM) in Morehead City.

 WTIB has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter is on Davenport Road in Williamston.

 Programming

 Weekday mornings on WTIB and WRHT begin with a local wake-up show, Talk of the Town with Henry Hinton and Patrick Johnson.
 (Hinton owns the stations.)
 In afternoon drive time, a local hour of talk airs at 5 p.m. with Tom & Bernie.
 The rest of the weekday schedule is nationally syndicated talk shows, including The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Dana Loesch Show and Coast to Coast AM with George Noory.

 Weekends feature programs on health, money, guns, farming and religion.
 Weekend syndicated shows include The Chris Plante Show, The Weekend with Michael Brown, The Ben Ferguson Show and Gun Talk with Tom Gresham as well as repeats of weekday shows.
 Most hours begin with an update from NCN News, with reports from CBS News Radio.